ahmad5760/multimodal_api/README.md

-# Mod 7: Multimodal AI Inference APIs using FastAPI
+# Multimodal AI Inference APIs using FastAPI

 This project is a modular, production-ready FastAPI application that exposes three core multimodal AI services through RESTful APIs: Speech-to-Text, Text-to-Speech, and Image Generation.